jirilebl/ra/README.md

 * realanal.tex is Volume I
 * realanal2.tex is Volume II
 * The files above are just the "driver files", the actual contents are in the files ch-???.tex
+* realanal.tex must be complied first as realanal2.tex uses the realanal.aux file

 Notes on figures: